Silaspace/PiPad/README.md

  from PyQt5.QtGui import QIcon, QImage, QPainter, QPainterPath, QPen from PyQt5.QtWidgets import QTextEdit, QMainWindow, QAction, QApplication, QToolBar, QSizePolicy, QSpacerItem
  ```
   - These are the imports from PyQt5 which are needed for the majority of the UserInterface code.
-We decided on using PyQt5 because it is wide-spread and relatively easy to use and a great choice for the UI we needed to make.
+We decided on using PyQt5 because it is cross-platform, easy to use and has plenty of tutorial content to learn from.

  ```
  import pytesseract